 Disadvantages of the digital twin in construction

 - The whole process depends on the internet facility.
-Not suitable for not-reachable areas of construction.

 - The digital twin is completely based on 3D and CAD technology, with no 2D drawings.